-Want a low rate card with competitive interest rates and low fees?
-Take a look at what Australian Military Bank has to offer.
+Want a credit card with competitive interest rates and low fees?
+Consider what Australian Military Bank has to offer.

 The Australian Military Bank began operations in 1959, by offering a range of financial services to defence personnel, defence contractors, and their family members.
 While it continues to focus on people from the Defence sector, it also offers membership to the general public.
 Australian Military Bank has branches in every major Defence base in Australia, with branches in each state, and it boasts of over 47,000 members and more than $1.03 billion in funds under management.
 The credit card that Australian Military Bank offers aims to keep your expenses down.

 0% p.a. for 12 months on balance transfers

 Eligibility criteria, terms and conditions, fees and charges apply

 The Australian Military Bank Low Rate Visa Credit Card offers a 0% p.a. interest rate on balance transfers for 12 months and a low ongoing purchase rate of 10.99% p.a.

 - 0.00% p.a. for 12 months with 0% BT fee on balance transfers

 Comparison of Australian Military Bank Credit Cards